dvidelabs/flatcc/README.md

 safe to mutate buffers because an attacker may still overlap objects within the buffer.

+Native code generation for FlatBuffer JSON printing and parsing added in 0.2.0.
+This is a very fast json processor that can parse or print a 700 byte json message at a rate of ca 1/2 million messages/second (ca. 600MB/s print and 400MB/s parse).
+See benchmarks below.

+NOTE: In version 0.2.0 the buffer verifier result code has been inverted so non-zero is now indicates an error similar to other integer return codes in the runtime library.
+This makes it possible to return meaningful errors without loss of performance, e.g. that a buffer failed due to a string that was not zero terminated, or a vector was aligned to its element size.

 Big endian platforms have not been tested at all.
 While care has been taken to handle endian encoding, there are bound to be some issues.
 The approach taken is to make it work on little endian - then it can always